lauralissette/CSE598/project1/README.md

 **Submission Guidelines**

-You need to submit the entire custom_network folder by uploading it to your work directory on vocareum. **AWS virtual machine contents will not be submitted for grading**.
-You should use **scp** to copy your work onto the vocareum machine inside the work directory and then submit it.
+You need to submit the entire custom_network folder by uploading it to your work directory on Vocareum. **AWS virtual machine contents will not be submitted for grading**.
+You should use **scp** to copy your work onto the Vocareum machine inside the work directory and then submit it.

-**Units:**

-- Unit 1

 **Due Date:**

-- 16th January 2019
+- Your final Phase 1 folder submisison through Vocareum is due by 11:59 p.m.
+Wednesday, January 25, 2019.

 ## Phase 2:
 --------------------------------------

-- In this phase students will learn about various tools required to build a business application using hyperledger composer.
+- In this phase you will learn about various tools required to build a business application using hyperledger composer.
 - Hyperledger Composer is a set of collaboration tools, built with JavaScript, for building blockchain business networks that make it simple and fast for business owners and developers to create smart contracts and blockchain applications to solve business problems.
-- The students will build an application that tracks the transaction history and attribute changes associated with the life-cycle of an order propagating through a supply chain.
+- You will build an application that tracks the transaction history and attribute changes associated with the life-cycle of an order propagating through a supply chain.
-- Students will learn about building a model for a business application and also write transaction processor functions, permissions for various actors and transaction inside the supply chain network.
+- You will learn about building a model for a business application and also write transaction processor functions, permissions for various actors, and transaction inside the supply chain network.

 **Technologies used:**